craniumcommand/tweekbroskicoffee/README.md

 * kins :: yunobo ( tloz: botw ), olive cookie ( crk ), and skullkid ( tloz: oot/mm )

+* i have ADD, pls keep that in mind : )

  ` DNI/THIN ICE LIST `

 * basic dni, proshippers, toxic ppl in the fandoms i like, toxic ppl in general, ppl i have had bad experiences with, racists, under 12, and homophobic/transphobic ppl.